Learn Essential Techniques for Producing Quality Video Stories for the Web

-The course meets on 3 consecutive Saturdays.
-On the first Saturday, participants will learn how to develop and plan a short video story, and learn best practices in recording good audio and video.
-The second and third Saturdays will build on earlier lessons and allow time for training and working within Final Cut Pro X, the newest version of the video editing software used in many newsrooms and digital media organizations.
+The course meets on 2 consecutive Saturdays.
+Participants will learn how to develop and plan a short video story, and learn best practices in recording good audio and video.
+The second class will build on earlier lessons and allow time for training and working within Final Cut Pro X, the newest version of the video editing software used in many newsrooms and digital media organizations.
 For those who prefer, the earlier version 7 will also be available, but we will not be teaching both.
 By the end of the course, participants will produce a finished video and have a concrete understanding of Final Cut Pro X.

 The intensive course will also focus on: